rreece/rreece.github.io/essays/october-fast.md

 I have been doing intermittent fasting all summer.
-It has some real health advantages. [^Halberg2005] [^Moro2016]
+It has some real health advantages. [^Halberg2005] [^Moro2016] That is a different long story, but it made me want to learn more about the health effects of fasting and interested in trying a prolonged fast of 48-72 hours.

 [^Halberg2005]: Halberg, N. et al. (2005).
 Effect of intermittent fasting and refeeding on insulin action in healthy men. *Journal of Applied Physiology*, 99, 2128--2136. <https://www.ncbi.nlm.nih.gov/pubmed/16051710>
 [^Moro2016]: Moro, T. et al. (2016).
 Effects of eight weeks of time-restricted feeding (16/8) on basal metabolism, maximal strength, body composition, inflammation, and cardiovascular risk factors in resistance-trained males. *Journal of Translational Medicine*, 14, 290. <https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-016-1044-0>